outini/pymailq/README.rst

     python setup.py install

-A SPECS file is also provided for RPM builds, thanks to Nils Ratusznik
+A SPEC file is also provided for RPM builds (currently tested only on Fedora), thanks to Nils Ratusznik (*https://github.com/ahpnils*).
-<nils.github@anotherhomepage.org> (*https://github.com/ahpnils*).

 Requirements
 ------------